zokam1411/milestone-project-3/README.md

 ### Admin:

 1. As Admin, I want to ad new 'Categories'
-- Admin have dedicated page where he can click 'Add Category' button.
+- Admin has dedicated page where he can click 'Add Category' button.
 2. As Admin, I want to delete or update any ad.
 - Admin can see Edit and Delete buttons for all ads.
 3. As, Admin I want to remove 'Registered User'.
-- Admin have dedicated page where he can delete any user.
+- Admin has dedicated page where he can delete any user.
 4. As, Admin I want to see ad reports.
 - Admin can see all reports in table under ad.
 5. As Admin I want to edit users permissions.